In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Lightly grease a sheet pan with oil.

-In a large bowl, using a fork or whisk, blend the egg with the shallots, meatloaf spice blend, and panko and season generously with salt and pepper.
-Add the ground beef-pork and mix until just combined.
+In a large bowl, using a fork or whisk, blend the egg with the onion, meatloaf spice blend, and panko and season generously with salt and pepper.
+Add the ground meat and mix until just combined.
 Transfer the meat mixture to the prepared sheet pan and form into a 6-by-2-inch loaf [2 loaves].
 Spread half the BBQ glaze evenly on top of the meatloaf.

 Bake the meatloaf